 An important thing to note is that your rewards program should not be one size fits all.
 Keep your different segments in mind when designing the offers and make them adaptable across different targets.

-Of course, the different targets will each have their own customer journey, and will need to be marketed in different ways.
-The millennial loyalty members, for example, will want social media promotions, as well as a specialized app to monitor their rewards level and cash in on the different perks.
-On the other hand, baby boomers may still want direct mail or to sign up to get a newsletter for updates straight to their inbox.
-Make sure to have information about the initiatives available upon check in, as well as online and in the post-stay phase.
+Of course, the different targets will each have their own customer journey and will need to be marketed to in different ways.
+Millennial loyalty members, for example, may want social media promotions, as well as a specialized app to monitor their rewards level and cash in on the different perks.
+On the other hand, a slightly older audience may still want direct mail or to sign up to get a newsletter for updates straight to their inbox.
+Make sure to have information about the initiatives available at check-in, as well as online and in the post-stay phase.

-A loyalty program also means a connected guest as they are likely to use the app and other technology to manage bookings.
-You can take advantage of technology like guest experience software to keep guests connected, such as by sending push notifications to frequent guests’ smartphones, as well as other personalized messages, designed to keep your members thinking about you year-round.
+A loyalty program also means guests are likely to use the app and other technology to manage bookings.
+You can take advantage of technology like guest experience software to keep guests connected, sending push notifications and other personalized messages designed to keep members thinking about you all year-round.

 Get customer feedback

-Feedback is key in order to make educated decisions.
-Keep in contact with your loyalty members regularly (but not so regularly that they unsubscribe from your newsletter), and ask them for feedback.
-Reward them with special treats for filling out a brief questionnaire, and make sure to ask what kinds of rewards your customers want to get.
+Feedback is key to making educated decisions.
+Keep in contact with your loyalty members regularly and ask them for feedback.
+Reward them with special treats for filling out a brief questionnaire, and make sure to ask what kind of rewards your customers want to get.
 Never stop doing market research to keep your hotel loyalty program dynamic and exciting.
+That said, do not go overboard with spamming them as it could lead to pressing the ‘unsubscribe’ button.

 Conclusion

-The best hotel loyalty programs are those that are well thought out.
-Start by defining loyalty for your brand and how loyalty translates into different perks.
-Keep it personalized, and dynamic, while asking for customer feedback to keep improving.
+The best hotel loyalty programs are well thought out.
+Start by defining loyalty for your brand and thinking about how this translates into different benefits, experiences and more.
+Keep it personalized and dynamic, while collecting customer feedback to continuously better the program.

-With a carefully planned marketing strategy, keeping in mind the different phases of the customer journey and the different guest segments, you can without a doubt build a successful hotel loyalty program that will not only improve guest retention rates but also increase revenue and bookings.
+With a carefully planned marketing strategy that keeps in mind the phases of the customer journey as well as the different guest segments, you can create a successful hotel loyalty program that not only boosts guest retention rates but also increases revenue and bookings.

 The right marketing strategy plays a huge part in improving guest loyalty.
 How you speak and engage with your guests across different channels can be the difference between a repeat booking and a one-time customer.